-The trend of sustainability and circular economy is currently expanding to become one of the biggest global trends, but what is the definition of circular economy and how it effects the chemical industry?
-As stated on European Parliament: “the circular economy is an economic model based on sharing, leasing, reuse, repair, refurbishment and recycling, in an (almost) closed loop”.
-Often linked to circular economy, nowadays it is impossible to avoid hearing the term “global warming” which is due to the continuous pollution.
-Today’s buying habits, which are boosted with special days such as Black Friday and the Monday after that, so called Cyber Monday, trick people to spontaneous purchasing and therefore boosting the need for manufacturing.
-What consequences overproduction and continuous consuming habits has to the plastic production, and how can we emphasize the importance of the circular economy?
+The trend of sustainability and circular economy is currently expanding to become one of the biggest global trends, but what is the definition of circular economy and how it affects the chemical industry?
+As stated in the European Parliament: “the circular economy is an economic model based on sharing, leasing, reuse, repair, refurbishment, and recycling, in an (almost) closed loop”.
+Often linked to the circular economy, nowadays it is impossible to avoid hearing the term “global warming” which is due to the continuous pollution.
+Today’s buying habits, which are boosted with special days such as Black Friday and the Monday after that, so-called Cyber Monday, trick people to spontaneous purchasing and therefore boosting the need for manufacturing.
+What consequences overproduction and continuous consuming habits has to plastic production, and how can we emphasize the importance of the circular economy?

-The problem doesn’t only apply on the overproduction and usage, but the disposal and recycle as well.
-Country such as Germany pays a lot of attention to separate the household waste, but globally it needs to be done much more.
-Most of the European countries are doing a good job but shocking pictures from some of low economic countries makes us face the cold hard fact of how much we really have to still improve.
-Recycling is a challenge depending on the product and how it is produced, back in 1980’s there was barely any recycling done which was 18% in 2015.
-Materials such as food jars, clothing and carpet fiber and beverage bottles make up 11% as easy to recycle, meanwhile 24% are very difficult ones including nylon fabrics, car parts and medical storage containers.
+The problem doesn’t only apply to the overproduction and usage, but the disposal and recycle as well.
+A country such as Germany pays a lot of attention to separate the household waste, but globally it needs to be done much more.
+Most of the European countries are doing a good job but shocking pictures from some of the low economic countries makes us face the cold hard fact of how much we really have to still improve.
+Recycling is a challenge depending on the product and how it is produced, back in the 1980s there was barely any recycling done which was 18% in 2015.
+Materials such as food jars, clothing, and carpet fiber and beverage bottles make up 11% as easy to recycle, meanwhile, 24% are very difficult ones including nylon fabrics, car parts, and medical storage containers.

-The whole situation with plastics and regulations concerning the use and disposal create a challenge for chemical and plastic industry, for a good reason.
-The companies working in these sectors have to find a way how to implement more environment friendlier ways to their production and as well guarantee the possibility of circular economy by taking every part of the product life cycle into the consideration.
+The whole situation with plastics and regulations concerning the use and disposal create a challenge for the chemical and plastic industry, for a good reason.
+The companies working in these sectors have to find a way how to implement more environmentally friendlier ways to their production and as well guarantee the possibility of the circular economy by taking every part of the product life cycle into the consideration.
 People pay more attention to their consumption habits by using reusable bags for shopping and try to sort out their waste at home, so companies need to take this as their business strategy.
-Manufacturing with less pollution and using renewable resources boosts the customer satisfaction as well because they are more aware of the impacts to global warming than ever before.
-The challenge creating and focusing more eco friendlier ways isn’t necessary a bad thing, with a good innovation it’s going to help founding new ways to do business and increase the competitiveness, which is going to end up creating more jobs available.
-All the people globally need to be involved, we have to do is work together to live more eco friendly and reduce the pollution.
+Manufacturing with less pollution and using renewable resources boosts customer satisfaction as well because they are more aware of the impacts to global warming than ever before.
+The challenge creating and focusing more eco-friendlier ways isn’t necessarily a bad thing, with a good innovation it’s going to help find new ways to do business and increase the competitiveness, which is going to end up creating more jobs available.
+All the people globally need to be involved, we have to do is work together to live more eco-friendly and reduce pollution.